 Are the EAAs in Adrenaline Shoc Vegan?

-According to the label on the can, A 16 fl. oz can of Adrenaline Shoc contains all 9 of the Essential Amino Acids (EAAs) which are important for your health and overall wellbeing.
+A 16 fl. oz can of Adrenaline Shoc contains all 9 of the Essential Amino Acids (EAAs) which are important for your health and overall well-being.

 The nine Essential Amino Acids (EAAs) in Adrenaline Shoc are: